Pweder69/Q3-Docs-indiviudal/README.md

     print(round(val,2))
 ```
-The code is relativly simple the only part that offers some confusion is the the calculation
+The code is relatively simple the only part that offers some confusion is the the calculation
 __(sens.value * 3.3/65535)*1000)-500)/10__

-Sens val is the input from the temp sensor, that value is multiplied by 3.3 to get the "refrence voltage" and then devided by the max val of a 16 bit unassigned int because we are handling the output of an Analog pin witch does output an unassigned 16 bit int.
-The reason we do all this is to get the  voltage from the analog pin and deviding by 65535 gets us the relative amount of voltage to 1.
-The heavy work is done as we now have a voltage value now the rest of the equation is applied as we turn volts to milivolts subtract 500 and devide by 10 to get our degrees in C.
+Sens val is the input from the temp sensor, that value is multiplied by 3.3 to get the "reference voltage" and then divided by the max value of a 16-bit unassigned int because we are handling the output of an Analog pin which \ outputs an unassigned 16-bit int.
+The reason we do all this is to get the voltage from the analog pin and dividing by 65535 gets us the relative amount of voltage to 1.
+The heavy work is done as we now have a voltage value the rest of the equation is applied as we turn volts to millivolts subtract 500 and divide by 10 to get our degrees in C.

 ## Evidence